Order a prescription

 Patients on long term medication can order repeat prescriptions by any of the following methods:

-Requests will not be taken over the telephone unless you are housebound.
+Requests will not be taken over the telephone unless you are over 75 years old, housebound or it has been previously agreed for you to order by a doctor.

 Please allow two full working days for prescriptions to be processed and remember to take weekends and bank holidays into account.

-Medication can no longer be requested via your pharmacy on your behalf – see Prescribing Wisely.
+Medication can no longer be requested via your pharmacy on your behalf.

 If you are going abroad, a one-off prescription for 2 months repeats medication can be given.
 For longer periods away we would recommend a consultation with a doctor, but it is likely that you would be eligible for a private prescription only.

 Patients on repeat medication will be asked to see a doctor at least once a year to review these regular medications and notification should appear on your repeat slip.
-Please ensure that you book a telephone or Skype appointment when you are advised it is due.
-This will help avoid unnecessary delays to receiving your medication.
+Please book an appointment once you see this message, this will help avoid unnecessary delays to receiving your medication.

 Nominate a Pharmacy